-- 255 (83%) cases have so far been recorded in our audit, which we believe is the largest series of S.lugdunensis bacteraemia and S.lugdunensis IE to our knowledge. - 27 endocarditis episodes (19 definite, 6 possible on Duke) Criteria and 2 device (ICD) infections) were observed of which 92% (25/27) had 2 or more positive blood cultures. - 53 Blood stream infection non cardiac episodes were observed of which 49% (26/53) had 2 or more positive blood cultures. - The significant difference in relative risk of deep seated infection with escalating numbers of positive blood cultures highlights the importance of sequential blood cultures drawn PRIOR to antibiotic commencement, especially in those with risk factors for intravascular disease. - MALDI-TOF identification systems have resulted in a significant increase in contaminants, and a smaller but
+- 256 cases (83.9% of 305 identified episodes) have so far been recorded in our audit, which we believe is the largest series of S.lugdunensis bacteraemia and S.lugdunensis IE to our knowledge. - 28 endocarditis episodes (19 definite, 6 possible on Duke) criteria and 2 device (ICD) infections) were observed of which 92.9% (26/28) had 2 or more positive blood cultures. - 53 blood stream infections non cardiac episodes were observed of which 49.1% (26/53) had 2 or more positive blood cultures. - The significant difference in relative risk of deep seated infection with escalating numbers of positive blood cultures highlights the importance of sequential blood cultures drawn PRIOR to antibiotic commencement, especially in those with risk factors for intravascular disease. - Further analysis of the perceived high mortality rates in the IE group is ongoing.

-MALDI-TOF: Matrix Assisted Laser Desorption Ionization - Time of Flight mass spectrometry.
+\MALDI-TOF: Matrix Assisted Laser Desorption Ionization - Time of Flight mass spectrometry.
 Enquiries: Please email Dr Kanthi Vemuri at Kanthi.Vemuri@health.qld.gov.au